 We need to help government see why it makes sense for it to have an investment in this.
 The best thing we can do in the early years is help strengthen the parents’ ability to help their kids.
 Parents that need the most support are poor; they are not nurturing; they don’t read enough; they are stressed.
 Why don’t we have a full-day preschool earlier and earlier?
 We don’t need to replace the parents.
 The policymakers need to understand how to invest in parents, to help parents do a terrific job.

-Fred Ali is the President and Chief Executive Officer of the Weingart Foundation, a private foundation that supports nonprofit organizations in more effectively addressing the needs of low-income and underserved individuals and communities in Southern California.
+Fred Ali is the former President and Chief Executive Officer of the Weingart Foundation, a private foundation that supports nonprofit organizations in more effectively addressing the needs of low-income and underserved individuals and communities in Southern California.
 Prior to his appointment to the Foundation in 1999, Fred held senior leadership positions with non-profit organizations, educational institutions and government agencies.

 Fred currently chairs the Board of Advisors for the Center on Philanthropy and Public Policy at the Price School of Public Policy, University of Southern California.
 He also sits on the Board of Grantmakers for Effective Organizations.
 Fred also serves as a Senior Fellow at the UCLA Luskin School of Public Affairs.
 He is a frequent speaker on issues and trends affecting nonprofit and philanthropic organizations.